 Short of that, he had a great convention.

-He got off course a little bit, and he's had a course correction that I think has been phenomenal.
+He got off course a little bit and he's had a course correction that I think has been phenomenal.

 I think he's had his best run since he's been running for president, best, you know, uninterrupted run.

-And add to that Hillary's missteps, and you know, you see where the polls are now, it's pretty much dead even.
+And, you know, you see where the polls are now.

-And I think half the country absolutely would vote for Hillary if we had a video of her shooting somebody in the head at point blank range and say, I'm still voting for her.
+And I think half the country absolutely would vote for Hillary if we had a video of her shooting somebody in the head at point-blank range and say, I'm still voting for her.

-Well, that's my only thing.
+Well, but my only half-connection.

-But my only point is this the country.
+But my only point is this.

 Yes and no.